Higher phylogeny

 Heine C, Zoethout J, and Müller RD (2013), Kinematics of the South Atlantic rift, Solid Earth 4, 215-253. (pdf)

-Houde P, Braun EL, Narula N, Minjares U, and Mirarab S (2019), Phylogenetic signal of indels and the Neoavian radiation, Diversity 11, e:108. (pdf)
+Houde P, Braun EL, Narula N, Minjares U, and Mirarab S (2019), Phylogenetic signal of indels and the Neoavian radiation, Diversity 11, e:108. (free pdf)

 Jarvis ED et al. (2014), Whole-genome analysis resolve early branches in the tree of life of modern birds, Science 346, 1320-31. (pdf)